Qualifying

 What 'bad credit' means for Washington DC business loans

-Most conventional DC lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional DC lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Washington DC's economy is built around four distinctive and highly concentrated sectors: federal contracting — the federal government is the dominant economic force in DC and the broader National Capital Region, sustaining thousands of small businesses in IT services, management consulting, security services, facilities management, and professional services that contract directly with federal agencies; the procurement cycle's irregular payment timing and the complexity of government contracting relationships can create business credit disruptions even for fundamentally strong contractors; nonprofits and mission-driven organizations — DC hosts one of the highest concentrations of nonprofits, trade associations, advocacy organizations, and think tanks per capita in the United States; the mission-sector economy generates substantial small business demand in event services, catering, printing, staffing, and professional support; legal services — DC's legal sector (law firms, legal staffing, legal technology, compliance consultants) is one of the largest in the world relative to population, anchored by the federal courts, regulatory agencies, and international organizations headquartered in the District; and hospitality, tourism, and conventions — DC's national monuments, Smithsonian museums, convention facilities, and international events attract over 20 million visitors annually, sustaining a substantial hotel, restaurant, retail, and event services economy whose revenue tracks closely with federal budget cycles, inauguration years, and international events.
 The SBA Office of Advocacy identifies DC's Ward 7 and Ward 8 — east of the Anacostia River — as persistently capital-underserved communities despite being located within the national capital.

 Washington DC CDFI partners that serve sub-prime borrowers